rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - add a "quick create" library, where it is like a button you click and you don't have to leave the page - maybe possibly.
+They don't specify settings or anything, they just leave a name and the course determines the structure - useful for non-study scenarios (ex: course on friends testing one another or multiplayer game like expriences if we try to do that)
         - in course explorer, courses that have been generated < 7 days ago have "new" tag
             - theres also "trending" courses as well, that we could add for now
         - courses could be more of a platform, like skool.com or whatever - someone makes a fun course and its basically a market for creators w/ linktrees or sponsorships between slides or something.